 Citing the deadly dangers of lies and the noise of false rumors, Sri Lanka has instated an emergency lockdown as they begin to track down the international network responsible for a deadly Easter morning attack.

-The emergency law now being implemented gives military and police power to detain and/or interrogate suspects without court orders, among other provisions.
+The emergency law now being implemented authorizes military officials and the police to keep suspects in custody and question them without court orders, among other provisions.
 The order also created a civilian curfew and has shut down use of social media sites, including Facebook and WhatsApp.

 It’s not unprecedented for a government to block access to portions of the internet.
-According to TechCrunch, Iran and Turkey have also blocked social media sites in recent years due to political unrest and protesting.
+According to TechCrunch, in recent years Iran and Turkey have also responded to demonstrations and political agitation by preventing their citizens from using social media.
 The Sri Lankan government has been particularly outspoken about their disdain for Facebook and other sites for (among other things) giving a platform to hatred, as well as their ability to spread rampant lies and misinformation that has endangered and taken the lives of many.
-Surges of hatred and anti-Muslim violence in the country were said to have been prompted by propaganda on the Facebook platform.
+Increases in hatred and anti-Muslim violence in the country were said to have been prompted by propaganda on the Facebook platform.
 The social media giant has been accused of not doing enough to ensure public safety, even after countless requests to address the issue.

 Sri Lanka’s move to shut down social media has been met by criticism that the government is infringing on free speech, and hindering people’s ability to reach loved ones during emergency.
 But officials say the blackout is to prevent the spread of fake news, which is particularly crucial at this time of fact-finding.
 It seems the intent is to kill the noise of rumor so the truth can be heard, loud and clear.